tiepdotme/website.source/blockchain-developer-consultant.md

  **To Apply:**

- Please email a cover letter and resume to {% include email.html param="link" variable-param=page.variable %} with "Software Engineer-Blockchain” in the subject line.
+ Please email a cover letter and resume to {% include email.html em="careers@lightrains.com" variable-em=page.variable param="link" variable-param=page.variable %} with "Career Enq: SEB062017” in the subject line.
 No phone calls please.

  Only applicants invited to interview will be contacted.